martinchernyavskiy/Notes/CS/Hardware/ECE 252/Basic Processor Model.md

 	- Program Counter (PC): address of next instruction (pointer)
 	- Instruction Register (IR): holds current instruction, decoded by control unit

+- Control unit executes an instruction when PC contains its address.
+	- Reads from the memory address
+	- Updates instruction register with its contents (process called fetching)

 ### Stored program computer
 - Allows for executing different programs by writing different program into memory (which stores its set of instructions to be executed).
 - Assume computer executes one instruction at a time